Hoth Therapeutics, Inc. Issues 2019 Shareholder Letter

 The Company is co-developing with Zylö Therapeutics, a patented technology delivery system for drugs treating Cutaneous Lupus Erythematosus (CLE), a chronic autoimmune disease that affects the skin, by using patented xerogel-derived nanoparticles, called Z-pods™.
 Hoth secured an exclusive license to the Anandamide-loaded Z-pods™ for the treatment of CLE in North America.
 Anandamide, generally referred to as AEA, is one of the cannabinoids that the human body makes naturally.
 The topical administration supplies—in a sustained and controlled manner—notoriously hard-to-deliver therapeutic agents, hence improving overall outcome.

 During initial studies, it was reported Z-Pods™ has the capacity to improve drug skin penetration, reduces the expected inflammatory cytokine secretion by keratinocytes when exposed to ultraviolet radiation, prevents the development of CLE skin lesions, improves skin histopathology, prevents inflammation and structural damage on histology and reduces macrophages and C3 accumulation.
-Zyl has initiated an independent confirmation study to provide a critical point of validation for this proprietary topical solution.
+Zylö has initiated an independent confirmation study to provide a critical point of validation for this proprietary topical solution.
 In November we announced initiating a confirmatory study and look forward to those results in 2020.

 Genetic Marker: